By Brian Robinson.

 I have to get away; away from this house; away from the darkness; away from everything.
 But where?
-When I ask that question, the only answer I get is somewhere bright and a room with a view.
+When I ask that question, the only answer I get is somewhere bright, a room with a view.
 I don’t care where it is, as long as I can look out over something uplifting.
-I suppose my subconscious is trying to say something.
+I suppose my subconscious is trying to tell me something.
 I have to change my perspective.
-It’s killing me.
 And if I don’t, then I doubt I’ll survive.

 The penthouse suite was fine.
 That’s nothing new.
 But that wasn’t what I wanted.
 I pointed at myself and said, “Sophia.”
 Then I pointed at the maid, who really shouldn’t be here, and she answered, “Maria.”
 She obviously couldn’t speak English.
 I pointed at the view.
 I wanted to teach her a new word: ‘shit-hole’, but before I could get the word out, she said, “Maria, home.”
 That was the end of that conversation.

-I could sense she felt uncomfortable with me in the room.
-She was breathing in my sadness so she had to leave to get fresh air.
-I sat on the bed and cried.
-I had rented a penthouse, the most expensive I could find, but fortune had followed me.
+I sensed she felt uncomfortable with me in the room.
+She was breathing in my sadness.
+I sat on the bed and cried after she left.
+I had rented a penthouse, the most expensive I could find, but where did it get me.
 I was towering over a slum.

 I could storm out of course.
 That’s what I usually did.
 Instead I went to the window.
 I noticed a pair of binoculars standing on a coffee table nearby.
 I wiped a tear and broke into a silly laugh at the same time.
 Someone obviously has a twisted sense of humour.
 Why on earth would anyone want to look at that?